 This work-package then will develop a conceptual framework that forms the foundation of the RobotCub project.
 It will survey what is known about cognition in natural systems, particularly from the developmental standpoint, with to goal of identifying the most appropriate system phylogeny and ontogeny.
 It will explore neuro-physiological and psychological models of some of these capabilities, noting where appropriate architectural considerations such as sub-system interdependencies that might shed light on the overall system organization.
 It will present a roadmap that uses the phylogeny and ontogeny of natural systems to define the innate skills with which iCub must be equipped so that it is capable of ontogenic development, to define the ontogenic process itself, and to show exactly how the iCub should be trained or to what environments it should be exposed to accomplish this ontogenic development (this would be an extension of the six-stage development plan above).
-Finally, it will address the creation of an architecture for cognition: a computational framework for the operational integration of the distinct capabilities and cognitive skills developed in WP3-6, and it will investigate the (very challenging) issue of theoretical unification of distinct models.
+Finally, it will address the creation of an architecture for cognition: a computational framework for the operational integration of the distinct capabilities and cognitive skills developed in WP3-6, and it will investigate the challenging issue of theoretical unification of distinct models.
+The cognitive architecture will be implemented using the software architecture being developed in WP8.
+New tasks have been added in the period month 25 to month 42 to address the implementation of the cognitive architecture.